 The ‘before ‘ photograph shows damaged teeth, not diseased teeth.
 These upper front four incisors have lost some of their enamel.
 It obviously can’t ‘grow back’.
 There are a few reasons for treating these teeth, but let’s focus initially on ‘aesthetics’.
 Would you definitely have these teeth treated to look like on the ‘after’ photograph?
 Most people looking at the two photographs side by side would almost certainly say yes.

-Would you say ‘yes’ no matter what, or would it depend on a number of factors?
+Would you say ‘yes’ no matter what, or would it depend on several factors?

 1) At what age?

 Does it matter?
 If you were 25, 45, 65 or even 85?
 The treatment, in essence, is the same.
-In any situation, correcting the appearance of these front four teeth should mean making them look indistinguishable from their adjacent neighbours.
-It’s obvious you wouldn’t make these teeth look as if they belonged to a twenty year old if you are seventy.
+Correcting the appearance of these front four teeth in any situation should mean making them look indistinguishable from their adjacent neighbours.
+It’s obvious you wouldn’t make these teeth look as if they belonged to a twenty-year-old if you are seventy.

 2) Does the treatment damage the existing teeth?